 To lessen the attendance issue, employers must ensure they have a clear policy in place.
 Workplaces should strive to create an atmosphere that is open and honest around the topic of sick days, monitor sick day use, and address any concerns immediately; and if possible, consider providing more flexible work schedules or personal days.
 The struggle of attendance will not just go away, but tools and management strategies can be implemented to reduce attendance issues.

-Download HRdownloads’ Sick Days Management Plan for best practice advice from our team of HR professionals for advice on how your organization can ensure it effectively manages employees’ use of sick days.
+Download HRdownloads’ Sick Days Management Plan for best practice advice from our team of HR professionals on how your organization can ensure it effectively manages employees’ use of sick days.

 While HRdownloads uses reasonable efforts to maintain this site/blog and its Services in an up-to-date fashion, it does not warrant the completeness, timeliness or accuracy of any information contained on this site/blog or any of its Services, whether in English or French, and may make changes thereto at any time in its sole discretion without notice.
 All information and Services provided by HRdownloads are provided to members and/or users “as is”, “with all faults,” “as available” and at the sole risk of members and/or users.
 Our human resources information and recommendations are based on seasoned, best practice field experience and should not be construed as legal advice.